-When exploring the realm of divorced dating, it's important to be mindful of potential red flags and deal breakers.
-For example, if your date consistently describes their exes as "crazy," they may be unwilling to take responsibility for their role in past relationships (source).
+When exploring the realm of divorced dating, it's essential to be mindful of potential red flags and deal breakers.
+For example, if your date consistently describes their exes as "crazy," they may be unwilling to take responsibility for their role in past relationships.
 This lack of self-awareness could negatively impact your relationship with them.

-Financial imbalances can also pose a serious issue in divorced dating.
-If one person always or never pays for dates, this might signal a potential imbalance in the relationship (source).
+Financial imbalances can also pose a severe issue in divorced dating.
+If one person always or never pays for dates, this might signal a potential imbalance in the relationship.
 Ensure that both parties put equal effort towards the relationship to ensure a healthy dynamic.

 Another red flag you should watch out for is how your date speaks about their past marriage.
-If they cannot take any responsibility for the failure of the marriage or always bad-mouth their ex, they might not have truly moved on (source).
+If they cannot take any responsibility for the failure of the wedding or always bad-mouth their ex, they might not have genuinely moved on.
 A negative, bitter attitude can be particularly harmful to a budding relationship.

 It's also important to ensure open communication when dating someone newly divorced.
-They might live in disbelief or hide crucial information if they seem unwilling to answer your questions or dodge certain topics (source).
+They might live in disbelief or hide crucial information if they seem unwilling to answer your questions or dodge specific topics.
 Open, honest communication is essential for any successful relationship.